maxh33/landing-page-car-store-demo/README.md

 # Demo Car Store Landing Page

-This is a responsive landing page for our product.
+This is a responsive landing page for car dealers.
 It includes a navigation menu, a list of vehicles, and a contact form.

 ## Features